mgifford/drupal-security/src/server.rst

 packages mentioned in this document.
 Before procuring a Red Hat server, check that your package includes a subscription.

-In our opinion, distributions of Linux like SuSE simply do not have a critical mass of users and developers (in the web server space) to maintain the code and documentation required for a secure environment.
+In our opinion, distributions of Linux like SUSE simply do not have a critical mass of users and developers (in the web server space) to maintain the code and documentation required for a secure environment.
 Microsoft Windows is not a standard platform for hosting Drupal and is generally not recommended since